maomlab/BayesPharma/index.md

 Introduction
 ------------
-This package contains a collection of R tools for analyzing pharmacology data using Bayesian statistics.
+This package contains a collection of R tools for analyzing pharmacology data using Bayesian statistics and modeling. `BayesPharma` facilitates applying a principled Bayesian workflow to to fit and analyze several foundational pharmacology models, built around the `stan` ecosystem.

 Installation
 ------------